 If stuck, look to your environment for inspiration

-This is a helpful tip for any kind of conversational lull, but it’s especially helpful for nerve-inducing situations like a first date.
+This is a helpful tip for any kind of conversational lull, but it can be especially helpful during nerve-inducing situations like a first date.

-But perhaps more useful is the opportunity for something in your surroundings to remind you of a story or question you’d like to bring up.
-For example, if you’re out for a walk in your local area, you’re bound to pass by a place that holds a heartwarming or amusing memory you could share.
+Your surroundings may also help to jog your memory about a story or question you’d like to bring up.
+For example, if you’re out for a walk in your local area, you’re bound to pass a place which sparks a heartwarming or amusing story you could share.
+Alternatively, if you’re in their area, you could ask questions about what you’re seeing and their experiences of the area.

 6. Talk about travel